evanfrawley/idyll-lang.github.io/docs/configuration-and-styles.md

 * `--datasets` the path to the folder containing your datasets.
 By default this points to `data/`.
 * `--layout` the name of the layout to use.
 By default this is `blog`.
 More on layouts below.
 * `--theme` the name of the theme to use.
 By default this is `idyll`.
 More on themes below.
+* `--output` the location to place built files in
-* `--build` the build flag tells Idyll to output the compiled JavaScript instead of running a server and opening your page in a web browser, `$ idyll index.idl --build > output.js`.
+* `--build` the build flag tells Idyll to output the compiled JavaScript instead of running a server and opening your page in a web browser.

 If you are using Idyll via the project generator, open `package.json` to change these options.